Looking For A Digital Marketing For Beginners Guide?

 - Create a drip sequence of emails that send to subscribers based on certain actions your subscribers have or have not taken.

-Now we have a post that goes over what is email marketing in 2021 that you can read next.
+Now we have a post that goes over what is email marketing that you can read next.

 But for the sake of this post, we want to stress this out.